+It’s unlikely that we will see the newest installment any time soon.
 That is because Bethesda’s other big RPG project Starfield will be coming first.
 “Starfield is a game we’ve spent years thinking about and working on, something we feel uniquely positioned to pull off, and we’re incredibly excited about,” Bethesda’s Todd Howard said at E3 2018.

 While Starfield is naturally the short-term focus of Bethesda, Howard is clearly aware that the Elder Scrolls series is their most popular title.
 “We’re also building toward the game after that and it’s the one you keep asking about,” Howard said, while clearly alluding to TES6.

 Microsoft’s recent acquisition of Bethesda is also making PlayStation users anxious as to whether or not future TES games will be available for them due to a recent blog post.